Tom McCollum: Professional

+On 10 June 2024 it was announced that McCollum had signed with the UK's Belfast Giants of the Elite Ice Hockey League.

 International play

 McCollum represented the United States at the 2009 World Junior Championships, finishing in fifth place.
 McCollum took the selection as a great honour.

 Personal

 McCollum assists in goaltending camps near his hometown in Western New York.
 McCollum also plays pro Roller Hockey in the summer.